yorkie-team/yorkie-js-sdk/api-reference/yorkie-js-sdk.elementnode.md

 ## ElementNode type

-`ElementNode` is a node that has children.
+`ElementNode` represents an element node.
+It has an attributes and children.

 **Signature:**